bolt12/study-for-free/dTalC/dTalC.md

     fmap f (InR e) = InR (f e)
 ```

-These instances are important because tey let us fold over any value of type `Expr f`, if
+These instances are important because they let us fold over any value of type `Expr f`, if
 `f` is a Functor:

 ```Haskell